filipvrba/ruby-js/README.md

 - [mtg-gui-rjs](https://github.com/filipvrba/mtg-gui-rjs) - A web application that uses an API to connect to databases and exchange data.
 - [cv-v](https://github.com/filipvrba/cv-v) - A web CV (portfolio) application that is multilingual-programmed.
 RJS is used to create the front-end whereas V is used to create the back-end.
 The website has been upload on a fly.io cloud.
 - [dragonruby-egg-ui-rjs](https://github.com/filipvrba/dragonruby-egg-ui-rjs) - A web page that is like a module manager.
 It displays all added repositories for DragonRuby and uses the REST API for the backend.
+- [czech-rjs](https://github.com/filipvrba/czech-rjs) - This project serves to correct the Czech text to make it more suitable for blog posts.
+To make everything work properly, an API via GPT is used.
+This project also includes a program for generating elements via scaffolding.
+The web application is hosted on Vercel.

 ## 6 Documents
 Using the RubyJS-Vite utility is explained in the following documents.